-In 2009, the Mayo Clinic Center for Translational Science Activities (CTSA) Regulatory Affairs Office and its services transitioned into the new Mayo Clinic Office of Research Regulatory Support (ORRS), a centralized resource for all Mayo Clinic researchers in all programs and locations.
-Consultation with staff is available by phone, email or in person.
+Initiated by the Mayo Clinic Center for Clinical and Translational Science in its inaugural funding period, the Mayo Clinic Office of Research Regulatory Support (ORRS) is now a centralized resource for all Mayo Clinic researchers in all programs and locations.

-The ORRS offers special expertise in Food and Drug Administration (FDA) regulations, including Investigational New Drug (IND) or Investigational Device Exemptions (IDE) applications, and serves as a liaison with other institutional resources such as Legal Contract Administration and the Institutional Review Board (IRB).
+The ORRS offers special expertise in Food and Drug Administration (FDA) regulations, including Investigational New Drug (IND) or Investigational Device Exemptions (IDE) applications, clinicaltrials.gov registration and results reporting, and serves as a liaison with other institutional resources such as Legal Contract Administration and the Institutional Review Board (IRB).

 Current services include:

-- Education and training for FDA regulated studies — Provides online modules on a range of topics, from sponsor/investigator-initiated INDs to guidelines for organizing study documents for FDA-regulated research.
+- Education and training for FDA regulated studies.
+Provides online modules on a range of topics, from sponsor or investigator-initiated INDs to guidelines for organizing study documents for FDA-regulated research.